 Start from good foundations

-Building your meals around nutrition-rich vegetables is a great place to support your immune system during the coronavirus pandemic.
+Building your meals around nutrition-rich vegetables is a great place to support your immune system at any time but especially during a pandemic.
 Dieticians Association of Australia has put together a list of articles with tips to eat healthily during COVID-19, with recommendations including:

 - Eating a variety of veggies